FlippieCoetser/Authenticate/README.md

 1. The id of the shiny module.
 2. The storage instance.
 3. Optional `user` reactive value to store the current user details.
-4. Optional `debug` flag that enable event logging in console.
+4. Optional `debug` flag that enables event logging in the console.

 ```r
 Authenticate::Controller("user", storage)